skaija/susan-testing/Test/APIs/1-routing-api/1-graphiql/index.md

 Finland version:
 > https://api.digitransit.fi/graphiql/finland

+The browser versions have the correct endpoint configured already.

 3) For Mac OSX you can use desktop version: [GraphiQL app](https://github.com/skevy/graphiql-app)

 All options work similarly and UI looks more or less like this (ChromeiQL extension has been used in the example below):